A trusted, independent, accessible, bridge between science, society, and government.

 Build strong relationships with key stakeholders

-- Convene a forum of Chief Science Advisors across government.
+- Convene a forum of science advisors across government (the Chief Science Advisor Forum).

 - Clearly delineate mechanisms to provide advice to officials and Ministers that is timely, valuable, and rigorous.